skerkewitz/SwignalR/README.md

 # Work in progress

-The development branch works.
-But only WebSocket transport is implemented at the moment.
-Also probably kinda buggy at the moment.
+The development branch works, but only "WebSocket" and "Long Polling" transport are implemented at the moment.
+Also probably kinda buggy.

 # Dependencies
 - [Alamofire](https://github.com/Alamofire/Alamofire) 4.3 for HTTP stuff.